First Nations University of Canada: Staff problems

 In January 2009, Shauneen Pete was dismissed from her position as Vice-President of Academics for what the university administration said was an internal personnel matter.
 On January 13, the FNUniv Students' Association organized a rally in protest.

 Two former employees of the institution, Janet Lee Kurtz and Wesley Robert Stevenson, were charged with defrauding the university of the amounts of $21,000 and $15,000 respectively.
 Both pleaded guilty, were ordered to make full restitution, and agreed to perform community service.

 In December 2009 the university's chief financial officer, Murray Westerlund, left his position.
 Westerlund said he was fired, but FNUniv's then-president, Charles Pratt, said that the departure was mutually agreed upon.
 FNUniv officials also missed another series of deadlines to file various reports, which led the federal government to withhold $1.8 million in funding.

 In January 2010, documents from November 2009 surfaced which showed that Westerlund had raised concerns about inappropriate spending.
 Westerlund filed a wrongful dismissal lawsuit against the university on December 17, 2009.
 The suit claims he was marginalized and then fired for writing the documents which criticized the spending practices of university officials.
 The provincial Minister of Advanced Education, Rob Norris, called for an emergency meeting with the University of Regina's board of governors to discuss the financial situation at the FNUniv.

 After the meeting on January 27, Norris hinted that the provincial government may cut off funding to the institution.

 In March 2010, it was discovered that nearly $400,000 of the FNUniv's scholarship fund had been spent on general operations.
 The fund had dwindled from $390,000 in spring 2009 to $15,000 in February 2010.

 On March 19, 2010, Charles Pratt was terminated by the Interim Board of Governors, with cause, as President of FNUniv; he had previously been suspended with pay.
 Allan Ducharme, the former Vice-president of Administration, was fired on the same day.
 Dr. Shauneen Pete, who had formerly been dismissed from a leadership post at FNUniv, was appointed as President in April 2010 for a six-month term.

 In August 2012, Charles Pratt and Allan Ducharme reached an out-of-court settlement and FNUniv issued a statement as a part of that settlement, which stated in part "that neither Mr. Pratt nor Mr. Ducharme were found to be in dereliction of their respective duties nor guilty of any financial impropriety".

+In October 2025, CBC reported that a confidential Deloitte report had found that President Jacqueline Ottmann engaged in "empire building, nepotism, and financial policy violations".
+The majority of the FNUniv board voted to keep Ottmann leading to the resignation of two board members who voted to fire her.